PrincetonUniversity/IMDb-Archive/README.md

 ## Contribute

-1. Please ensure all commited files follow the [MIT License](LICENSE) requirements with the help of references/submodules.
+1. Please ensure all commited files follow the [MIT License](LICENSE) requirements.
 2. Please properly categorize the design and provide scripts for setting up/reproducing the case study in `scripts/ci`.
-3. Please test and make sure your model can be built under the below environment:
+3. Please test and make sure your model works (at least) under the below environment:

+Environment:
 -   Ubuntu 18.04 LTS (Bionic)
 -   gcc 7.4.0
 -   Python 2.7